 There is no precise definition of flood storage and flood fringe or accepted approach to differentiate between the two areas.
-For this study it was assumed that all the land on the perimeter of the lakes outside the floodway areas is flood fringe.
-Land beyond the perimeter of the lakes and within the floodplain of the Wyong River or Ourimbah Creek is flood storage.
+For this study it was assumed that all the land on the perimeter of the lakes outside the floodway areas and not within the floodplain of the Wyong River, Ourimbah Creek or Wallarah Creek is flood fringe.
+Land beyond the perimeter of the lakes and within the floodplain of the Wyong River, Ourimbah Creek or Wallarah Creek is flood storage.
+A precise line distinguishing flood fringe from flood storage has not been determined as part of this study as it would require detailed investigation.